appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 1. Navigate to **PAGES > User Information**.

-2. In the entity explorer to the left of the screen, click the **Widgets** tab, drag and drop a Table widget to the left of the canvas.
+2. In the entity explorer to the left of the screen, click the **Widgets** tab.

-3. On the property pane to the right of the screen, rename the Table widget from **Table1** to `usersTable`.
+3. Drag and drop a Table widget to the left of the canvas.
+On the property pane to the right of the screen, rename the Table widget from **Table1** to `usersTable`.

 4. In the **Table Data** property box, delete the default JSON data.
 Type in two curly braces `{{}}`.
 Enter `getUsers.data` between the braces.
-This code binds the `getUsers` query to the widget.
+This code binds the **getUsers** query to the widget.

 :::info
 The mustache template `{{}}` is used to write JS code inside widgets and queries on Appsmith.